Sharing what it’s like to be young

 Every group member in a workshop fills in their own poster.
 The life stickers contain a broad collection of life themes.
 The intention for them is to represent life as a whole, when you are/were young.
 The symbols add a personal touch to your poster and help to immerse yourself in the lifemapping process.
 The landscapes on the poster evoke thoughts, emotions, moods, beliefs, desires.
 Walking through them, you’ll find the environments that mirror and match the key life themes you have selected.
 You will go on an intuitive journey through your youth.

 Children are unique and they are individuals, from the moment they are born.
 When you are an adult you bear responsibility to support, protect and empower them.
-Nonetheless, like many others you probably have made mistakes or did things which you regret, while raising your children or dealing with young people.
-But, this lifemap scenario is not about failure and guilt, it brings you back to the time when you were young – with the invitation to remember the essence of your experiences and to focus on how you have developed yourself, disregarding what others and society might have done to you.
+Nonetheless, like many others you probably have made mistakes or did things which you regret as an adult, while raising your children or dealing with young people.
+Having said this, this lifemap scenario is not about failure and guilt, it brings you back to the time when you were young – with the invitation to remember the essence of your experiences and to focus on how you have developed yourself, disregarding what others and society might have done to you.

 Working with this lifemap scenario you will experience what it means to be in a space in which each person can be fully present, feel welcome and appreciated.
 And how this creates a foundation for mutual trust.
 Although the storytelling and deep listening can take up the whole programme, a dialogue can be added in which group members share their observations at a generational level and explore the characteristics of their generation together.